Connect with others who understand.

 • Dysphagia (swallowing problems)

-If you often forget words, have trouble remembering the right words, or experience a feeling of mental “fuzziness” or forgetfulness, you may be experiencing brain fog — a mental sluggishness.
+If you often forget words, have trouble remembering the right words, or feel mentally fuzzy or forgetful, you may be experiencing brain fog — mental sluggishness.
 Brain fog has been connected to some inflammatory conditions, including spondylitis.

-Brain fog is not a medical condition in itself, but rather a symptom.
+Brain fog is not a medical condition but, rather, a symptom.
 Inflammation is thought to affect the brain and prevent it from reaching a full state of alertness.
 The inflammation can also lead to pain spikes that prevent signals from reaching the brain.

 • Poor sleep — People living with spondylitis often struggle to achieve restorative sleep.

-• Medication side effects — Certain medications for spondylitis cause brain fog and memory issues.
+• Medication side effects — Certain drugs for spondylitis cause brain fog and memory issues.

 • Fatigue — Battling chronic pain is often exhausting.